nobiot/md-roam/README.md

 ## Upstream Org-roam Commits Tested

 I have been trying to closely trail the upstream Org-roam development; nevertheless, as it is being actively developed (awesome!), Md-roam is usually lagging a bit behind.
-As of 2020-11-08 , I am using it with upstream version  1.2.2 at [commit  `c6797cb` bumped from `f5257ce`](https://github.com/org-roam/org-roam/compare/c6797cb..f5257ce).
+As of 2021-01-05 , I am using it with upstream version  1.2.3 (MELPA version 20210101.448, latest as at the time of this writing).

 I may be behind systematic testing of new and existing functions of Org-roam; nevertheless, my almost-daily usage of the current state of software confirms that Md-roam is useable with main features of Org-roam as at the commit noted above.
 I tend to do the following operations to see if it "works" for me.
 Please feel free to use GitHub issues to advise if something important is not working -- I can't promise I can fix everything, but I will try.